thebeebs/Content/bristol-net-southwest.md

 </code>
 <pre>

-It can take some time for the code package to install and it's important to remeber your console app will need to be targeting .net framwork 4.6 and greater.
+It can take some time for the code package to install and it's important to remember your console app will need to be targeting .net framework 4.6 and greater.

 In the void main I write